mit-ll-responsible-ai/hydra-zen/README.md

 It's time to see how we can use hydra-zen in an applied setting.

-Let's use hydra-zen to both configure and run "experiment" using Hydra, but without ever leaving our Python environment.
+Let's use hydra-zen to both configure and run an "experiment" using Hydra, but without ever leaving our Python environment.
 Our experiment will measure the impact of [momentum](https://en.wikipedia.org/wiki/Stochastic_gradient_descent#Momentum) when performing [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) down a 2D parabolic surface.
 The following function uses PyTorch to perform gradient descent (via a user-specified optimizer) down a given "landscape" function.

 ```python